alextgu/project-a-week-challenge/week1/README.md

   - The player sees the card, giving them potential information, while others see that a “hit” occurred.
 - **Usage Limits:**
   - Once per betting round.
-  - Discarded after the hand ends.
+  - Discarded after the hand ends if used.

 **Buying More:**
-- Every ⌊total_players ÷ 2⌋ rounds, players may buy **one additional Fake Hit Chip** for:
+- Every ⌊total_players ÷ 2⌋ rounds, players recieve **one additional Fake Hit Chip**

-10% of their remaining chips + 2 big blinds.

 ### 5. Final Round
 - After the **final betting round and Hit Phase**, remaining players reveal their hands.